Approximation game

 I write well-researched, original articles about geek culture, electronic circuit design, algorithms, and more.
 If you like the content, please subscribe.

-PS.
-The idea for the articles comes from a book by Robin Pemantle and Julian Joseph Gould: https://www.amazon.com/dp/1032870346 (although the book uses somewhat different proofs)
+1) The idea for the game comes from a book by Robin Pemantle and Julian Joseph Gould: https://www.amazon.com/dp/1032870346 .
+That said, the book is less accessible and uses differently-structured proofs.